vmyrgiotis/vmyrgiotis.github.io/README.md

-## Welcome
+## About

 Welcome to my GitHub page.
 I am a researcher currently working at the School of Geosciences of the University of Edinburgh.
 My research intersest and focus is on the interaction of agricultural ecosystems and the environment.
 I am using models and data analysis to understand, describe and predict the movement of carbon and nitrogen in agricultural ecosystems such as cropland and grasslands.

 ### DALEC-Grass